kfchou/kfchou.github.io/_posts/2025-03-21-git-rebase.md

 git rebase --onto <new_base> <old_base>
 ```

-## Dealing with squashed parent branches
+## Use case: Dealing with squashed parent branches
 This syntax is very useful when you have branched off of `feature-1`, but `feature-1` has been squash-merged into `main`:

 ```